CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ## Description

-The app has only one view controller that has the greetings label and two buttons.
-If the user presses the first button, the CubiCapture view controller is presented and you can start scanning.
+The app has only one view controller that has the greetings label and three buttons.
+If the user presses the first button, a picker is shown where the type of the property to scan can be selected.
+The second button presents the CubiCapture view controller and you can start scanning.
 After the scan is complete the capture view is dissmissed.
 The 'Play back scan' button will now be enabled, pressing it will show the `CCScanPlaybackViewController` which allows you to review the scan.

 For your app the next step would be to upload the scan to your server and use [CubiCasa Conversion API](https://cubicasaconversionapi.docs.apiary.io/#).